Last updated 29th January, 2026

 However, these high frequency bands can’t travel as far as lower frequency ones, and they aren’t as good at penetrating walls and other obstacles – which is why you might sometimes find you have 5G outside but not indoors.
 These are problems that mobile networks should be able to overcome though.

-In terms of its 5G spectrum holdings, O2 currently has access to 40MHz of 3.4GHz spectrum and 40MHz of 3.6GHz spectrum, for 80MHz in total.
-That’s the same as EE but slightly less than Vodafone’s 90MHz and well below the 140MHz of 5G spectrum that Three has access to.
+In terms of its 5G spectrum holdings, O2 currently has access to 800MHz of 26GHz spectrum, 1GHz of 40GHz spectrum, 60MHz of 3.4GHz spectrum, 40MHz of 3.6GHz spectrum, and 20MHz of 700MHz spectrum, for 1,920MHz in total.
+That’s the same amount as EE but a little less than the combined 2,030MHz total of VodafoneThree.

 It’s worth also noting that there may yet be further 5G spectrum auctions in future, so these totals could change over time.